 The Atlantic Electricity Vision series is focused on the transition to electricity that phases out coal and ensures our regional electricity system is 90 per cent emissions free before 2030 as required by federal policy and climate change regulations.
-As a key part of the Just and Green Recovery from the COVID-19 pandemic, clean electricity can build green careers, bring health and economic benefits to communities and help us emerge from the pandemic better off than when we began.
+As a key part of the Just and Green Recovery from the COVID-19 pandemic, clean electricity can build

-Two studies, A Comparative Analysis of Select Legislated Electricity Regimes in Eastern Canada and the New England Region" and A Comparative Analysis of the Legislated Electricity Regimes in New Brunswick and Nova Scotia by East Coast Environmental Law (ECEL) for CCNB and EAC show that government rules stand in the way of spending more to help low-income households spend less on energy; prevent utilities from considering the social and environmental costs of our electricity choices, and fail to send long-term signals to plan now for a zero-emitting electricity system over the next 20 to 30 years.
+Two studies, A Comparative Analysis of Select Legislated Electricity Regimes in Eastern Canada and the New England Region" and A Comparative Analysis of the Legislated Electricity Regimes in New Brunswick and Nova Scotia by East Coast Environmental Law (ECEL) for CCNB and EAC show that government rules stand in the way of spending more to help low-income households spend less on energy; prevent utilities from considering the social and environmental costs of our electricity choices, and fail to send long-term signals to plan now for a zero-emitting electricity system over the next

+20 to 30 years.